ushahidi/Ushahidi_Web/README.markdown

     or in the case of a zip file:

         unzip Ushahidi_Web-xxxx.zip

     This will create a new directory Ushahidi_Web-xxxx containing all the Ushahidi platform files and directories - Move the contents of this directory into a directory within your webserver's document root or your public HTML directory.

+    #####Getting the latest develop code (CAUTION: only do this if you know what you're doing)

+    clone the latest code from github

+        git clone --recursive git://github.com/ushahidi/Ushahidi_Web.git

+    We add the recursive flag so that git will clone the submodules too

+* #####

 * ####Ensure the following directories are writable (i.e. have their permission values set to 777)
     - application/config